sbb-design-systems/lyne-components/src/elements/datepicker/datepicker/readme.md

 The component allows the insertion of up to 10 numbers, possibly with separators like `.`, `-`, ` `, `,` or `/`,
 then automatically formats the value as date and displays it.
-It also exposes methods to get / set the value formatted as Date.
+It also allows to get / set the value formatted as Date via the `valueAsDate` property.

-The component and the native `input` can be connected using the `input` property, which accepts the id of the native input, or directly its reference.
+The component and the native `<input>` can be connected using the `input` property, which accepts the id of the native input, or directly its reference.

 ```html